GaetanSantos/Blazor-Azure-AI-Foundry-Agents-Catalog/README.md

 The server project (`BlazorAIFoundryAgentsCatalog`) includes:

-- **Dedicated service classes** to handle interactions with external services such as **Azure AI Foundry** and **Azure AI Agent Service**.
+- Dedicated service classes to handle interactions with external services such as Azure AI Foundry and Azure AI Agent Service.
-- **API endpoints** exposed via controllers, which are consumed by the Blazor WASM client using `HttpClient`.
+- API endpoints exposed via controllers, which are consumed by the Blazor WASM client using `HttpClient`.

-### Extensibility
+### Extensibility Thoughts

 This architecture allows for flexible deployment scenarios.
-For example, the Azure AI Foundry interactions could be hosted remotely on a separate service such as **Azure App Service** or **Azure Functions**, enabling a more distributed and scalable solution.
+For example, the Azure AI Foundry interactions could be hosted remotely on a separate service such as Azure App Service or Azure Functions, enabling a more distributed and scalable solution.

 > This structure promotes maintainability, scalability, and a clean separation of responsibilities.